-- Poking or Protruding Wire: Try to place wire back in place with tweezers.
-If a wire protrudes or is irritating , use a blunt instrument ( eraser end of a pencil, Q-tip or a cotton swab) to push the wire so that it is flat against the tooth.
+- Protruding Wire: If a wire protrudes or is irritating, try to place wire back in place with tweezers, use a blunt instrument ( eraser end of a pencil, Q-tip or a cotton swab) to push the wire so that it is flat against the tooth.
 If the wire cannot be moved into a comfortable position, cover the end with relief wax, a cotton ball, or a piece of sugarless gum.
 If that is not possible, clip the wire with fingernails clippers behind last tooth to which it is securely fastened.
 Reduce the possibility of the patient swallowing the snipped piece of wire by using folded tissue or gauze around the area.

 - Discomfort: If your teeth become sore after a visit, we generally recommend that you take an analgesic such as Acetaminophen (e.g., Tylenol) or ibuprofen (e.g., Advil, Motrin).
 This, of course, is the protocol only if there are no known allergies to these medications.
-Rinsing with Peroxyl or a cup of warm water and teaspoon of salt can also be soothing.
+Rinsing with Peroxyl mouthwash or a cup of salt warm water can also be soothing.

-Missing Separators: If a rubber spacer or separator falls out, this is not and emergency and we recommend you to call us during business hours.
-You could try to replace it your self by threading a couple pieces of floss through it and then pulling it under and up between the teeth.
-Then remove the floss.
+- Missing Separators: If a rubber spacer or separator falls out, this is not and emergency and we recommend you to call or text us during business hours.

 - Gum Bleeding: If you experience any gum bleeding when brushing or flossing, that usually means there is a local area of inflammation.
-Continue to keep the area clean by brushing, flossing, and rinsing with Peroxyl.
+Continue to keep the area clean by brushing, flossing, and rinsing with Peroxyl or Orajel Mouthwash.
 If a particular area is painful or you notice a bump of any sort, you should address this to your orthodontist as soon as possible.